elifesciences/elife-poa-xml-generation/README.md

 - `elife_poa_xls2xml.py` hard codes reading `sample-xls-input/eLife_query_tool_508.xls` and generates output XML.
 Includes helper functions for reading from an XLS file, imports classes for XML modelling from `generatePoaXml.py`
 - `generatePoaXml.py` set of classes for modelling the output XML
 - `parseXls.py` toy example for reading from and XLS file, not used
-- `validate.py` toy example of generating a validation script, not used
+- `validate.py` toy example of generating a validation script, this file is not complete, and does not run.

 #### Generating XML from and XLS file